 Roasted, deep, lightly charred: caramelized, nutty and grilled flavors

-Savory, full, spicy, strong umami: rich, malty and spicy flavours
+Savory, full, spicy, strong umami: rich, malty and spicy flavors

 Pairs well with post-fermented tea: